ClearBlade/java-iot/README.md

 ## Supported Java versions

-Java 11 or above is required for using this client.
+Java 11 or above is required to use this client.
 Java 17 is the best choice for new development.

 # Usage